 While the price of premium might seem a bit steep, the reality is that the food choices you make can benefit your pet's long-term health.
 Premium food tends to have higher quality ingredients with the protein source being closer to the top of the list.
 It also tends to have lower fat and more nutrition per bite.

 Some cats thrive on cheaper cat food and live long and healthy lives.
 Others may face health issues later in life because of poorer food choices when they were younger.
 If you have a specific breed of cat, there also may be other factors to consider such as higher fiber food for cats that have longer hair and are more prone to hairballs.
-Or you might need a reduced calorie food if your cat tends to eat too much or trends towards being overweight.
+Or you might need a reduced-calorie food if your cat tends to eat too much or trends towards being overweight.

-Prescription vs. Non-Prescription?
+Prescription vs. Non-Prescription Cat Food

-If you've been in most modern vet offices, you will notice that she often sells a variety of pet products including prescription pet food.
+If you've been in most modern vet offices, you will notice that she often sells a variety of pet products, including prescription pet food.
 She may recommend a particular type of food that needs a veterinarian’s prescription.
-These types of food treat certain conditions such a kidney disease, diabetes, or weight issues.
+These types of food treat certain conditions such as kidney disease, diabetes, or weight issues.
 But is prescription food worth it or can you get the same benefits from a food that you can buy over-the-counter?

 It is important to discuss any needs or issues you have directly with your vet.
 If your budget can't afford a particular food, be honest about it.
 She may be able to help you find a cheaper alternative that can still help your pet cope or recover from his issues.
 Most vets are in their profession because they truly care about animals and they will often work with you.